ethax-ross/PenumbraShadowMD/uppity-spinner/README.md

 # R2 Uppity Spinner

-This is the sketch for the R2 Uppity Spinner.
-It depends on the Reeltwo library.
-You can download the latest release of the Reeltwo library here: https://github.com/reeltwo/Reeltwo/releases
+This is the sketch for the R2 Uppity Spinner V2 (using TB9051FTG).

 [![Uppity Spinner](https://i.vimeocdn.com/video/1153816619-6fef8819cf32b562e0519537a46baed562bb51651010442a9ccdd9909c40952e-d_640x360)](https://vimeo.com/558277516)